riceissa/issarice.com/pages/in-praise-of-dullness.md

 tags: untagged
 ...

-> And some books ought to burn, trying for character\
+> "And some books ought to burn, trying for character\
 > but just faking it.
 More disturbing\
 > than book ashes are whole libraries that no one\
 > got around to writing---desolate\